 - On the above table under Flight Modes, there is a rate difference between up and down.
 In these flight modes, there is more down Elevator than up. - Scroll the cursor over Dual Rate: and Click.
-Surrounding the values is a blinking rectangular box.
-Push the Elevator Stick forward and change the value in that box.
+Typically a box will surround the up and down value and both are adjusted at the same time.
+To change just the up or down value, move the Elevator Stick and a single box will appear to adjust the values separate from each other.